 - drive-by downloads - when software is unintentionally downloaded to your computer from the internet, often without your permission or knowledge

-The malware is downloaded to your system after you click on a compromised attachment or link.
+The malware is downloaded to your system after you click on a link or a compromised attachment.
 These usually appear quite legitimate, such as an invoice, electronic fax or, commonly, a shipping delivery notice.

-Once downloaded, the file initiates ransomware code and encrypts all the files on your computer, as well as the attached external or network drives.
+Once downloaded, the malware initiates ransomware code and encrypts all the files on your computer, as well as any attached external or network drives.
 The attackers hold the decryption key to your data and demand a payment, often in a digital currency such as BitCoin.

 In return for the payment, they promise to decrypt your data.
 However, there are no guarantees that they will actually unlock and restore your files.
 On the contrary, they often provide files which contain further malware simply prolonging or diversifying the attack.